 - Higher customer satisfaction through localized content

-But there are also concrete things that can be captured.
+But there are also concrete things that can be captured in ONTRAM TMS.
 Looking more closely, many parameters can be defined fairly precisely and thus made measurable:

 - Project duration per language

-RoI can therefore be measured, and when look more closely, a large number of key figures are available to support a valid evaluation.
-What is important is a solid definition of what you want to measure.
-In translation management, many of these numbers are available so that success and advantages can be quickly visualized in measurable numbers.
+RoI can therefore be measured, and when looking more closely, a large number of key figures are available to support a valid evaluation.
+It is important that you have a solid definition of what you want to measure.
+In the context of translation management, usually all the necessary data is available inside the solution itself; it can be gathered and evaluated, allowing you to visualize and assess the benefits and the value of your TM solution through measurable numbers.